 Surgical Procedures: Surgery and Staging for Malignant Melanoma of the Skin

 The skin is made up of many layers and cell types.
 These include squamous cells, basal cells, and melanocytes.
-Melanocytes are responsible for skin pigmentation (coloring).
+Melanocytes help with skin pigmentation (coloring).
 Melanocytes that become cancerous are called malignant melanoma.
-Malignant melanoma (also referred to simply as melanoma) can affect the skin, eyes, and the lining of the gut.
+Malignant melanoma (also called simply “melanoma”) can affect the skin, eyes, and the lining of the gut.

 This article will focus on melanoma that starts in the skin or mucous membranes.

 What is staging and how is it done?

 Staging is a way to find out if and where the cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
 For melanoma, these tests may be:

 Physical Exam: This is a general exam to look at your body and to talk about past health issues.
 A thorough skin exam will be done.

 Biopsy: A biopsy takes cells from the cancer to see what type of cancer it is and how it behaves.
 A doctor called a pathologist looks at the sample under a microscope in a laboratory.
 There are many types of biopsy, such as:

 - Punch biopsy: A skin sample is taken by pressing a circular blade into the skin, around the affected area.